Context menu

 Copy and pasteโ

-This feature is not limited to one planning board.
-In fact, you can copy and paste appointments across pages and planning boards.
-Copying and pasting multiple appointments is also supported: the interval between the selected appointment range remains untouched, altough the date and resource are set according to the current mouse position.
+They are not limited to a single planning board: you can copy and paste appointments across pages and across planning boards.
+Copying and pasting multiple appointments is also supported.
+The interval between the appointments in the selected range stays intact, while the date and resource are set according to the current mouse position.

 Cut & copy pasteโ